-Business leaders in Clark County are changing the way they think about waste.
-Many businesses are already separating food scraps from their landfill waste so the scraps can be transformed into compost.
-Waste Connections partners with Dirt Hugger to transport Clark County’s business food scraps to Dirt Hugger’s composting facility in Dallesport, Washington.
+Now all businesses in Clark County have the opportunity to compost food scraps.
+Waste Connections partners with Dirt Hugger to transport the material to Dirt Hugger’s composting facility in Dallesport, Washington.
 At Dirt Hugger, food scraps are turned into a nutrient-rich soil amendment.

 Separating food scraps from the rest of your waste helps to identify opportunities to better track and prevent food waste.